 How quickly can you be matched?

 The time that it takes for a family to get matched with their forever child depends on their openness to gender, age range, and special needs.
 Since families play a role in the matching process, they determine when they have found their child and wish to move forward with the process.

-- LID: For families who feel that a younger child or a child with mild special needs is the best fit the referral process with GWCA takes about 12-18 months after your dossier is sent to China.
+- LID: For families who feel that a younger child with mild special needs is the best fit the referral process with GWCA takes about 12-18 months after your dossier is sent to China.

-- Special Focus: For our families that are open to an older child or a child with moderate to severe needs the referral process often takes place once the home study is completed and prior to submitting the dossier, however, families can be matched at any point in the process.
+- Special Focus: For our families that are open to an older child or a child with moderate to severe needs the referral process often takes place once the home study is completed and prior to submitting the dossier.